-It was another strong year for financial markets with the ASX 200 up 12.4% and the equivalent median balanced superannuation fund returning an attractive 12.7% according to Super Ratings.
-NRMA's diversified portfolio of equities, credit, bonds, property, cash and Travelodge hotel assets enabled it to deliver a pre-tax yield of 6.8%.
-After accounting for realised and unrealised capital gains, the total return for 2014 was 13.9%.
-This continues the impressive track record and outperformance of the NRMA investment portfolio following a 15.1% return in 2013, 5.9% return in 2012, 12.8% return in 2011 and 12.3% return in 2010.
+NRMA's diversified portfolio of equities, credit, bonds, property, cash and hotel assets enabled it to deliver a pre-tax yield of 7.5%.
+After accounting for realised and unrealised capital gains, the total return for 2015 was 9.1%.
+This supports the strong track record of performance of the NRMA investment portfolio with a reported 3 year and 5 year return of 12.4% and 11.1% respectively.